z1skgr/SIMD-instruction-MPI-PTHREADS-parallism/README.md

 * SSE instructions
 * Parallel standards (pthreads/MPI) + SSE

-Benchmarked on Intel(R) Core(TM) i7-1065G7 @ 1.30GHz 1.50 GHz with 8GB DDR3 memory.
+The implementation was guided by the reference file Benchmarked on Intel(R) Core(TM) i7-1065G7 @ 1.30GHz 1.50 GHz with 8GB DDR3 memory.

 ## Prerequisites